 - Wait for several minutes — soon you’ll see frostwork patterns appearing on the glass!

 Where do these “frostwork” patterns come from?

-Carbamide readily dissolves in cold water, and it does so even better in hot water.
-If you take a hot carbamide solution and deposit a little bit on a piece of glass, it will form whimsical crystals.
-Once the solution starts to cool down on the glass, carbamide has no choice but to crystallize because water becomes too cood for all the carbamide to stay dissolved.
-Needle-like crystals grow on the wet glass surface, creating unique and strange patterns.
+Carbamide readily dissolves in cold water, and does so even better in hot water.
+If you deposit a small quantity of hot carbamide solution on a piece of glass, it will form whimsical crystals.
+Once the solution starts to cool down on the glass, carbamide has no choice but to crystallize as the water cools too much for all the carbamide to stay dissolved.
+Needle-like crystals grow on the wet glass surface, creating fascinating, unique patterns.
 They look like real frostwork!

 Make sure to wear protective gloves when conducting this experiment.
-Obtained frostwork pattern is easy to remove from the glass – simply rinse it with water.
+The frostwork pattern you create is easy to remove from the glass – simply rinse it with water.